clement6494/project-devops-MARTINEZ-CONCHEZ/README.md

   ```

 ## Use the application
-  1 - start a sever
+  1 - start a server

   From the [user-api](./user-api/) directory of the repository, run: